Prabal Gurung: The Designer-Activist Bringing Nepalese Fashion to the Global Stage

 He studied fashion at New Delhi’s Institute of Fashion Technology, where he worked for the prestigious Indian designer Manish Arora.

-Camila Morrone in a Prabal Gurung Pre-Fall 2019 twist front satin gown posing with fashion designer Prabal Gurung at 2019 CFDA Fashion AwardsCamila Morrone in a Prabal Gurung Pre-Fall 2019 twist front satin gown posing with fashion designer Prabal Gurung at the 2019 CFDA Fashion Awards held at the Brooklyn Museum of Art June 3, 2019, in New York City (Credit: Ovidiu Hrubaru / Shutterstock)
+Camila Morrone in a Prabal Gurung Pre-Fall 2019 twist front satin gown posing with fashion designer Prabal Gurung at 2019 CFDA Fashion AwardsCamila Morrone in a Prabal Gurung Pre-Fall 2019 twist front satin gown, posing with fashion designer Prabal Gurung at the 2019 CFDA Fashion Awards held at the Brooklyn Museum of Art on June 3, 2019, in New York City (Credit: Ovidiu Hrubaru / Shutterstock)

 Prabal continued his education at the famous Parsons Institute in New York, where he interned for Donna Karan.